mochafreddo/swing-alert-bot/infra/terraform/README.md

   as a CSV (e.g., `"12345,67890"`) or a JSON array string (e.g., `"[\"12345\", \"67890\"]"`).
 It is stored as an SSM SecureString for simplicity even though it is not sensitive.
+- Lambdas are always granted read access to `/\${var.project_name}/\${var.environment}/allowed_chat_ids`, regardless of whether this stack creates that parameter.
+This allows out-of-band management of the whitelist while preserving least privilege.
 - Schedules here use EventBridge (CloudWatch Events) cron in UTC; you may adjust for DST or use EventBridge Scheduler later.
 - Next roadmap tasks will add tfvars for dev/prod and create the state bucket for Terraform itself.